PATRIZIA School Dhoksan

 With the extension of the PATRIZIA School Dhoksan, her education does not end after primary school.
 Nima can now get lessons there up to eighth grade and continue to walk to school together with her brothers.
 She feels very comfortable in the new classrooms.

-Thirty tales of happiness
+Thirty Stories of Change

 For children to get to school every day in the mountainous region around Dhoksan, they have to walk for up to 45 minutes They walk there in the morning and back home in the afternoon so that they can follow the exciting lessons at PATRIZIA School Dhoksan.
 As well as negotiating dangerous roads and steep hills, to make the walk to school even more challenging, in the monsoon season there’s heavy rain to deal with.
 Six enthusiastic parents decided to work out an alternative: They organised a collection and raised €3000 to buy a school bus.
 The minibus has enough room to carry 20 to 30 children, thus sparing them the long daily walk to school.